EsethuMehlo/DigitalProfile/DigitalProfile.md

 My aim was to understand how to build and maintain professional relationships in a responsible and effective way.
 I wanted to learn how to network without overstepping boundaries or misusing opportunities.

 #### Action
 Throughout the module, I explored how to use both in-person interactions and online platforms to grow my professional presence.
-I also learned the importance of balance—using networking wisely without abusing it, because it can backfire.
+I also learned the importance of balance using networking wisely without abusing it, because it can backfire.
 I reflected on how I can use the internet, social media, and even my own circle of friends and colleagues to open future opportunities.

 #### Result
 The module opened my eyes to the real value of networking and showed me that it is something I need to practice everywhere and anywhere.
 It also taught me to approach it responsibly and respectfully.
 I now feel better prepared to build meaningful professional relationships and to use my environment and the internet to my advantage.
 I am truly grateful for the insights this module gave me.